mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 with Steward 2 could care for six passengers).

-Middle Middle Passage: Passage: Middle passage is generally sold on a stand-by basis (so middle passengers can be ‘bumped’ by high passengers who arrive later – a ship will only take middle passengers if it cannot fill its staterooms with high passage clients).
+Middle Middle Passage: Passage: Middle passage is generally sold on a stand-by basis (so middle passengers can be 'bumped' by high passengers who arrive later – a ship will only take middle passengers if it cannot fill its staterooms with high passage clients).
 Each level of the Steward skill (including level 0) allows the steward to care for fi ve